Creative New Zealand: Funding

 Creative New Zealand funds Toi Ake that seeks to protect, develop and retain the heritage of Māori arts / ngā toi Māori.

+In 2026, a new deal between government of Niue and Creative New Zealand, extends artists residencies in Niue to 2028.
+Giving Pacific artists a chance to experience six weeks in Niue, to freely connecting to local artists, running workshops, and art making.

 Governance structure and legislation

 The Arts Council of New Zealand Toi Aotearoa is the governing board of Creative New Zealand.
 In the 2015 report the Council consisted of 13 members.
 Creative New Zealand is a crown entity and works within a legislative framework formed by the Arts Council of New Zealand Toi Aotearoa Act 2014 and the Crown Entities Act 2004.